zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  Subtract Immediate                 |   IM     |   51          |    ```SI, R1 I```               |    OGLE        |

-The 20-bit two's complement integer immediate operand I (the subtrahend) is subtracted from the value in register R1 (the minuend) and the result stored in register R1.
+The 20-bit two's complement integer immediate operand `I` (the subtrahend) is subtracted from the value in register R1 (the minuend) and the result stored in register R1.
 The difference is compared to zero to set the CCR.
-If _overflow occurs_, only the **O** bit of the CCR is set.
+If _overflow occurs_, only the `O`-bit of the CCR is set.

 p.
 116 (12 ops codes)